 Anything Pebble made seemed to be gold.
 After all, they have three watches on this list of the most funded Kickstarter projects.
 After making a series of very successful smartwatches, they were seen as the company trying to compete against big players like Apple and Samsung.

 But even though they had initial success on Kickstarter, it seemed like the demand for smartwatches went down.
 The Pebble Time is the most funded Kickstarter ever, even though the campaign was launched in 2015.
 At the time, there seemed to be a massive demand for smartwatches.
 However, a couple of years later, they struggled with a diminishing demand and poor sales.

 Eventually, Fitbit acquired them for $40M, which many saw as a “last way to save yourself” deal.

 The success of Pebble seemed like a two-ingredient recipe: an analysis of the current market demand in tech and the ability and desire to make high-quality products.
 You should learn as a creator, though, that demand changes.

 No matter what product was popular last year, there are already 100 companies trying to fill this demand.
-To make something truly successful, level up your research to find out what the people want.
-And remember, if you keep coming up with the same type of products, make sure they are modified to meet the future demand.
+To make something truly successful, level up your research to discover what people want.
+And remember, if you keep coming up with the same type of products, make sure they are modified to meet future demand.